Human history: Long nineteenth century

 European empires lost territories in Latin America, which won independence by the 1820s through military campaigns, but expanded elsewhere as their industrial economies gave them an advantage over the rest of the world.
 Britain gained control of the Indian subcontinent, Burma, Malaya, North Borneo, Hong Kong, and Aden; the French took Indochina; and the Dutch cemented their rule over Indonesia.
-The British also colonized Canada, Australia, New Zealand, and South Africa with large numbers of British colonists emigrating to these colonies, displacing indigenous peoples in several areas.
+The British also colonized Canada, Australia, New Zealand, and South Africa, with large numbers of British colonists emigrating to these colonies, displacing indigenous peoples in several areas.

 Russia colonized large pre-agricultural areas of Siberia.
 The United States completed its westward expansion, establishing control over the territory from the Atlantic to the Pacific coast.

-In the late 19th century to early 20th century, the European powers, driven by the Second Industrial Revolution, rapidly conquered and colonized almost the entirety of Africa.
+In the late 19th century to the early 20th century, the European powers, driven by the Second Industrial Revolution, rapidly conquered and colonized almost the entirety of Africa.
 Only Ethiopia and Liberia remained independent.
 Imperial rule in Africa involved many atrocities such as those in the Congo Free State and the Herero and Nama genocide.

 Within Europe, economic and military competition fostered the creation and consolidation of nation-states, and other ethno-cultural communities began to identify themselves as distinctive nations with aspirations for their own cultural and political autonomy.
 This nationalism became important to peoples across the world in the 19th and 20th centuries.
 In the first wave of democratization, between 1828 and 1926, democratic institutions were established in 33 countries worldwide.

 Most of the world abolished slavery and serfdom in the 19th century.
 Over several decades, beginning in the late 19th century and continuing throughout the 20th, in many countries the women's suffrage movement won women the right to vote, and women began to enjoy greater access to education and to professions beyond domestic employment.